Dispatch's Second Chance (and The Game Awards Predictions)

 Right.
 But it doesn't, the thing about Telltale was like, you were like literally walking around these environments and like clicking on things and like

-stuff like that, which this is not.
-Like this is a much more direct thing.
+stuff like that, which this is not like this is a much

-And honestly, for me, Telltale has a weird track record where I thought the first season of Walking Dead was one of that was like my game of the year that came out,
+And honestly, for me, Telltale has a weird track record where I thought the like first season of Walking Dead was one of them.
+That was like my game of the year that came out,

 the year that came out.
 I really liked season two.